peterkhe1999/CheatSheet/OSED/README.md

 );
 ```

-We start by saving the EBP register on the stack and moving the stack pointer to EBP in order to easily access the arguments passed to the `ntdll!ExecuteHandler2` function (running `t` twice).
+We start by saving the EBP register on the stack and moving the stack pointer to EBP to easily access the arguments passed to the `ntdll!ExecuteHandler2` function (running `t` twice).

 `ff750c   push dword ptr [ebp+0Ch]  ss:0023:018ef464=018eff54`